Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 In 2005, former NASCAR driver St. James Davis was attacked nearly to death by 2 escaped chimpanzees.
 He and his wife were celebrating the birthday of their former pet chimpanzee.
 This man lost his nose and eyes, fingers, and part of his torso.
 He recuperated, though uses a wheelchair now.

-Measures To Minimize Chimpanzee Attacks
+Measures To Minimise Chimpanzee Attacks In Kibale National Park

 - You’re advised to keep a reasonable distance from chimpanzees.
 A 7m distance is recommended.